 Considering the vague terminology that Uncle Matt uses in his postcards (like "shiny creatures" for cars) how do Fraggles even have words in their language for things like tigers, bulls, genies, and so forth?
 They know culture-specific information like human idioms and folk tales, and value diamonds as treasure the way humans do even though they have no concept of money!
 Where's all this information coming from?

 - They may know what the words mean, just not whenever they've encountered something that is that word.
 For example, they know what treasure is, but don't know that humans' "money" is treasure to humans, just that it's metal discs that humans throw in fountains.

 - One thing I've noticed is that many, if not most, of these references appear during songs; it seems that when the Fraggles are singing they know the meaning of the words, but when the song stops the knowledge strangely vanishes.
 (Hence, Gobo can refer to "pink ice-cream" in a song, yet not know what ice cream is in a later episode.)
 We know from several episodes that music in Fraggle Rock has magical properties, part of which that songs and song lyrics just come to the Fraggles; even if they haven't heard a song before, or if it's completely improvised, they can still all sing along perfectly on the first try.
 So maybe music in Fraggle Rock functions as some kind of magical pool of knowledge, and the Fraggles learn about things through their spontaneous bursts of song and music.
 Obviously the technique isn't perfect, since they seem to forget much of what they've learned once the song is over, but it may simply be that they usually don't keep knowledge they don't actually need — given the distinct lack of tigers and ice cream in Fraggle Rock, they wouldn't actually need to know what these things are.

 - It makes perfect sense to me that Fraggles are plugged directly into the Akashic record.

 Why is Boober always washing socks?

 Whenever Boober's laundry job gets referenced, it's always socks that are mentioned.
 But the Fraggles don't wear

-Travelling Matt wears socks, as well as shoes.
+- Travelling Matt wears socks, as well as shoes.
 Okay, he probably doesn't send laundry home, but that does at least imply that some Fraggles wear socks — we just don't see it because most of the time we don't see their feet.
 Also, the book They Call Me Boober Fraggle mentions that Boober owns a pair of "lucky" socks that he wears when he feels he needs a little extra luck.

-It's not like Boober wouldn't do tedious work just for the sake of it.
+- It's not like Boober wouldn't do tedious work just for the sake of it.

-All those socks that vanish out of Silly Creature laundry have to go somewhere.
+- All those socks that vanish out of Silly Creature laundry have to go somewhere.

-I'm guessing he's got to finish washing them before they can put them on again.
+- I'm guessing he's got to finish washing them before they can put them on again.
 And he's not a fast worker.

 Why does so much get blurred out?
 If it was legal to show kids playing with barbies or wearing Kermit the Frog masks in 1982, it's legal now.
 Once they showed kids trick-or-treating and blurred every one of their faces!

-That makes me gladder I no longer record from The Hub as I have got the DVDS.
+- That makes me gladder I no longer record from The Hub as I have got the DVDS.

-Traveling Matt stops in a grocery store, and an entire aisle of canned goods is blurred out!
+- Traveling Matt stops in a grocery store, and an entire aisle of canned goods is blurred out!
 Don't tell me Hasbro got into a tussle with Campbell's!

 - Okay, is the Hub still even airing this thing?
 It's not on in the afternoons anymore!

 - The show's run on the channel ended in June of '12.

 Why does Traveling Matt enter human houses uninvited?